bluz71/vim-mistfly-statusline/README.md

-_mistfly_ requires Vim 8 (or later) or Neovim 0.8 (or earlier); Neovim 0.9 (or later) is not supported; the pure-Lua [linefly](https://github.com/bluz71/nvim-linefly) plugin should instead be used with modern version of Neovim.
+_mistfly_ requires Vim 8 (or later) or Neovim 0.8 (or earlier); Neovim 0.9 (or later) is not supported; the pure-Lua [linefly](https://github.com/bluz71/nvim-linefly) plugin should instead be used with contemporary versions of Neovim.

 _mistfly_ requires a **GUI** capable version of Vim or Neovim with an appropriate `colorscheme` set.
 A GUI client, or a modern version of Vim or